 Who is Better at Performing a Spinal Adjustment?

 Spinal adjustments are also known as chiropractic adjustments, so you can only guess whom to choose here.
 This procedure aims to improve spinal motion and the body’s physical function using spinal manipulation.
-The chiropractor uses their hands or instrument to apply sudden force on the spinal joint.
+The chiropractor uses their hands or instruments to apply sudden force on the spinal joint.
 People experiencing low back pain, headaches, and neck pain are usually the standard clientele for spinal adjustment.

 Chiropractic Care is Ideal for Sports Injuries